josephryan/ReducedRefSeq/README.md

 An alternative to using reduce_refseq is to use RefSeq Select (https://www.ncbi.nlm.nih.gov/refseq/refseq_select/) To download RefSeq Select in FASTA go to either NCBI nucleotide (https://www.ncbi.nlm.nih.gov/nucleotide) or NCBI protein (https://www.ncbi.nlm.nih.gov/protein) and enter the following query `Refseq_select[filter] AND Homo sapiens[ORGN]`.
 Then from the "Send To" pull-down menu choose "File" as the destination.
 This should produce a similar set of sequences, but the RefSeq Select method is more sophisticated in its methodology for which represenative sequence is chosen.

+An advantage of reduce_refseq is that the definition lines are compact with the gene name (eg. HOXA10) followed by the accession number.

 ABOUT
 -----